Related: The Absolute Easiest Herbs To Grow Indoors

 Designing with Plants

-If you're unsure how to combine plants attractively, follow this easy formula from the late Kathy Pufahl, horticulturist and owner of Beds and Borders nursery: Pick one type of plant that grows up (grasses, spiky plants, geraniums, or other flowers on long, straight stems), one that trails down (ivy, sweet potato vine, thyme, lobelia), and one bushy type to fill in the middle (impatiens, petunia, dwarf ornamental pepper.)
-If you have room, you can add a fourth type as filler—one that contrasts in color, texture, or foliage size with the others in the box.
+If you're unsure how to combine plants attractively, follow this easy formula from the late Kathy Pufahl, horticulturist and owner of Beds and Borders nursery.
+Pufahl suggests picking one type of plant that grows up like grasses, spiky plants, geraniums, or other flowers on long, straight stems; one that trails down like ivy, sweet potato vine, thyme, lobelia; and one bushy type to fill in the middle like impatiens, petunia, dwarf ornamental pepper.
+Like other types of container gardening, if you have room, you can add a fourth type as filler, one that contrasts in color, texture, or foliage size with the others in the box.

 Planting the Window Box

-Use a soilless bagged mix, which is usually a mix of peat or coir, perlite, and/or vermiculite.
-Provide some nutrients and help retain moisture by adding screened compost to a soilless mix—it can be up to 20 percent of the mix.
-Moisten the soil mix with warm water before planting.
-Set the plants into the mix to the same depth they were in their containers.
+The best Soil Recipe For Window Boxes is usually a mix of peat or coir, perlite, and vermiculite.
+Provide some nutrients and help retain moisture by adding screened compost—it can be up to 20 percent of the mix.
+Moisten with warm water before planting and set the plants into the mix to the same depth they were in their containers.
 Firm them in and water again.
 Allow about an inch of space between the soil and the top of the box.

 Keep Them Looking Good

-Water.
-If a window box sits in direct sun for much of the day, you may need to water both morning and evening.
-Water until the water runs out of the drainage holes, and don't assume that because it's rained, your plants have enough moisture.
+Knowing How And When To Water your plants is essential for cultivating a healthy window box.
+If it sits in direct sun for much of the day, you may need to water both morning and evening.
+Water until it runs out of the drainage holes and don't assume that because it has rained that your plants have enough moisture.
 If your plants droop in the sunlight but recover in the shade or after sundown, they need more water.

-Mulch.
 Mulching the soil in a window box helps hold moisture in and gives a finished look to the box.
-Whatever you use, be sure to thoroughly water the plants before adding the mulch, or the mulch could act as a barrier to the water.
+Whatever you use—cocoa shells, finely shredded bark, or moss—be sure to thoroughly water the plants before adding the mulch or it could act as a barrier to the water.
 Periodically check to be sure that water is getting through to the soil and isn't running off the top of the mulch.
-Use cocoa shells, finely shredded bark, or moss.

-Fertilize.
-Soil mixes don't provide enough nutrients for the plants to thrive the entire season, and what nutrients there are can wash out the drainage holes when you water.
-So to keep your plants healthy and growing, fertilize every two weeks with seaweed or fish emulsion, diluted to half the recommended garden strength.
+Soil mixes don't provide enough nutrients for the plants to thrive the entire season, and whatever nutrients there are can wash out of the drainage holes when you water your plants.
+So to keep your plants healthy and growing, use organic fertilizer every two weeks.

 Great Window Box Plants